image created with AI

 It's important to have clear and concise annotations.

-Wireframes show a clear view of what to expect.
+Wireframes show a clear view of the user experience

 You may also like